On shrinking targets and self-returning points: Main results

-Imitating the proof of Boshernitzan's Theorem~\ref{thm:Bos}, we prove the following result in Section \ref{sec:EARgeneral}. \begin{maintheorem} Let $(X,T,\mu)$ be a measurable dynamical system with an invariant probability measure $\mu$ and a compatible metric $d$ such that $(X,d)$ is a metric space of finite diameter and finite upper box dimension $\alpha > 0$.
+\begin{maintheorem} Let $(X,T,\mu)$ be a measurable dynamical system with an invariant probability measure $\mu$ and a compatible metric $d$ such that $(X,d)$ is a metric space of finite diameter and finite upper box dimension $\alpha > 0$.
 For every $\beta > \alpha$ and for $\mu$ almost every $x$ holds

 \end{maintheorem}

 By the same consideration as after Theorem~\ref{thm:Bos} this statement can be reformulated for interval maps in the following way: For any $\gamma<1$ and any $\kappa>0$ we have that

 In case of the doubling map we can improve this rate and our results can be summarized as follows.